 Knee surgery, as well as a partnership with St. Hilda's for convalescent care support for our complex foot and ankle patients.

-Dr. Zahi Touma is a Rheumatologist and Clinical Epidemiologist within the Schroeder Arthritis Institute.
-His research is focused on advancing care for patients with systemic lupus erythematosus (SLE) and discovery science to improve how disease and outcomes are measured to advance treatments and quality of care for patients.
+Dr. Zahi Touma is a Rheumatologist and Clinical Epidemiologist at the Schroeder Arthritis Institute.
+His research is focused on advancing care for patients with systemic lupus erythematosus (SLE) and discovering science to improve how disease and outcomes are measured to advance treatments and quality of care for patients.
 He has also led the development of the Neuropsychiatric Program at the Toronto Lupus Program with innovative research and care models to improve the assessment of cognitive impairment in patients with Lupus.
 Most recently, he edited a seminal book on

 Outcome Measures and Metrics in Systemic Lupus Erythematosus.

 Our patient partners were instrumental in co-designing our quality framework.

 Kate Mather was diagnosed with Rheumatoid Arthritis at a young age.
 She credits her UHN/Schroeder clinicians for providing the expertise and care required to help her live a healthy and balanced life.
 "I know I can count on them to connect me to other appropriate specialists throughout the UHN network.
 It is truly a one-stop shop for my healthcare needs."
 While Kate credits us, we would like to thank Kate for her significant contributions to the program to drive UHN patient and family education, raise awareness of the effects of rheumatoid arthritis, the importance of #connectedcare and how patient education is key to ensuring patients can live life with arthritis.